How I Fixed OSC 52 Clipboard in xterm.js Through tmux

 set -g terminal-features "xterm-256color:clipboard"Still nothing.
 I checked tmux list-buffers after /copy — empty. tmux wasn't seeing OSC 52 at all.
 None of this was relevant.

 Here's why: set-clipboard controls how tmux handles raw OSC 52.
-But Claude Code doesn't send raw OSC 52 in tmux — it wraps it in DCS passthrough (next section).
+But Claude Code doesn't send raw OSC 52 inside tmux — it wraps it in DCS passthrough (next section).
 DCS passthrough is a completely different code path that bypasses tmux's clipboard handling entirely.
 So set-clipboard external and terminal-features clipboard were solving the wrong problem.

 The breakthrough came from a different test: I ran printf '\e]52;c;dGVzdA==\a' directly inside tmux.
 It worked.
 My xterm.js handler fired, "test" appeared in the clipboard.
 Raw OSC 52 passes through tmux just fine.